liedekef/events-made-easy/readme.txt

 == Changelog ==
 = 2.5.4 (2024//) =
 * Frontend submit now supports generic EME placeholders and interprets shortcodes too
-* New parameter for frontend submit: startdatetime=now, so the start date and time are by default set to now (as the old plugin did)
+* New parameter for frontend submit: startdatetime=now.
+If used, the start date and time are by default set to the current date/time (as the old plugin did)
   Example: [eme_add_event_form startdatetime=now]
 * Add a status to memberships, so you can put memberships as inactive